-Kick that self-care routine into overdrive, because Mercury will enter retrograde tomorrow, November 16, and will last for the next three weeks until December 6.
-If you’re not cosmically inclined (or just want a refresher), here’s what it means.
+Kick that self-care routine into overdrive because Mercury just entered retrograde on September 27, and it will last until October 18.
+If you’re not cosmically inclined (or simply want a refresher), here’s what it means.

 Astronomically speaking, every few months (about three times a year) the planet Mercury slows down its orbit and appears to move backward (an optical illusion), which we call “turning retrograde.”
 It’s considered bad luck because astrology suggests that Mercury is the ruling planet of all communication, clarity in thinking, honesty and even travel and technology.
 When it’s retrograding, it’s going against its natural forward movement.
-Therefore mess and chaos ensue, in the form of broken iPhones and canceled flights that leave you stuck in the Newark airport (the weekend before Thanksgiving…God forbid).
+Therefore mess and chaos ensue, in the form of broken iPhones and canceled flights that leave you stuck in Newark Airport (the weekend before a big wedding…God forbid).

 So, if you buy into the whole “bad luck” thing, you may experience the planet wreaking havoc on your communication, as in you might needlessly argue with your beloved and/or boss.
 Documents and contracts that you sign at this time might be tenuous, your technology might go haywire and unwelcome people from your past might pop back into your scene.
 Fun times.

-Here, astrology guru Susan Miller gave us a list of tips to help us survive this holiday season’s retrograde:
+Here, astrology guru Susan Miller gave us a list of tips to help us survive this retrograde:

-1. Don’t make major electronics purchases: We know, Black Friday!
+1. Don’t make major electronics purchases: We know, the holidays are coming!
 But Miller’s advice is to avoid expensive purchases that could malfunction or get damaged in transport…and perhaps it’ll go on even deeper discount if you wait it out.

 2. Don’t make any major decisions: Contracts, leases and job agreements are a big no-no during this time.
 “Even if a decision is made, it will be subject to change, either just after Mercury turns to direct motion or much later,” Miller writes on her site, Astrology Zone.